linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ##### Create New DSL/PPPoE Connection

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
+2. Click on **DSL**.
-2. Click on **Create PPPoE Connection** to enter the interface for creating DSL/PPPoE connections.
+3. Click on **Create PPPoE Connection**.
-3. Enter the name, account and password.
+4. Enter the name, account and password.
-4. Click on **Save** and the system will create the connection and try to connect to it.
+5. Click on **Save** and the system will create the connection and try to connect to it.

 ##### Set DSL/PPPoE Connection

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
+2. Click on **DSL**.
-2. Click on **PPPoE Connection** to enter the interface for setting DSL/PPPoE connections.
+3. Click on **PPPoE Connection** to enter the interface for setting DSL/PPPoE connections.
-3. Modify name, account, password, open automatically connect, set IP address or open other auth services.
+4. Modify name, account, password, open automatically connect, set IP address or open other auth services.

 #### VPN

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
-2. Click on **Create VPN** to enter the interface for creating VPN connections.
+2. Click on **VPN** and **Create VPN** to enter the interface for creating VPN connections.
-3. After created a VPN, you can click on **Export VPN** to export the configured file.
+3. After created a VPN, you can click on **Export** to export the configured file.
-4. Then click on **Import VPN** to import the existed VPN file.
+  You can also click on **Import VPN** to import the existed VPN file.

 > ![notes](icon/notes.svg): If you don't want to use the VPN as the default routing, click on **Only applied in corresponding resources**.